Josep Maria Izquierdo

-Josep Maria Izquierdo Ibáñez (born May 15, 1967) is a Spanish professional basketball coach who is currently an assistant coach for Partizan Mozzart Bet of the Serbian KLS, the Adriatic League and the EuroLeague.
+Josep Maria Izquierdo Ibáñez (born May 15, 1967) is a Spanish professional basketball coach who is currently an assistant coach for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.

 Coaching career

 In 2013, Fenerbahçe head coach Željko Obradović added Izquierdo to his coaching staff as an assistant.
 Izquierdo left Fenerbahçe following the departure of Obradović in 2020.

 In August 2021, Izquierdo was named an assistant coach for Serbian team Partizan under Željko Obradović.